CezarHirsescu/Git-Cheatsheet/README.md

 commit id: "First Commit"
 ```

-If you made some more changes, then added and commited again, your git structure would look like this:
+If you made some more changes, then added and committed again, your git structure would look like this:
 ```mermaid
 gitGraph
 commit id: "First Commit"